 She lifted her bag off of her shoulder.
 "Hey, Bernard, could you let your sister down for a minute?" she asked, slipping her heels off as well.
 "I need to talk with you for a moment."

 Bernard moved to the sofa he had sat in just previously, ignoring his sister's remark.
 His mother's request was rather unordinary, but he was sure he wasn't being punished.
 He didn't remember doing anything wrong, and he was most likely correct.
-Disobedience just wasn't his thing, a trait that earned him a snobby reputation and a wide variety of taunts at school.
+Disobeying just wasn't his thing, for he found no reason to go against instruction from someone that most likely knew more than he.
+This was a common mindset of his, one that earned him a snobby reputation and a wide variety of taunts at school.